Tips · 7 MIN READ · ANDREW PRITCHETT · JAN 12, 2023 · TAGS: Cloud security / Managed detection and response / Selecting tech / Tools

 This blog was originally posted on Jun 25, 2020 and was updated by Ian Cooper and Brandon Dossantos in January 2023 to include a fifth(!) cloud security challenge.

-I recently had the opportunity to attend a week-long training seminar on cloud security architecture.
+I once attended a week-long training seminar on cloud security architecture.
 The audience included a few security engineers, security architects and a larger group of security administrators and CISOs.
 Our instructor kicked off the session with a few questions.

 First up: “How many of you are actively using a cloud platform at work?”

 All but maybe two or three attendees raised their hands.
 He then asked how many were using Amazon Web Services (AWS), Microsoft Azure and Google Cloud Platform (GCP), respectively, and then polled the room for any other cloud platforms used.
 After each question, attendees quickly raised their hand in response.